 The average person may not know nor recognize PLR products.
 As mentioned earlier, PLR products are not known for their quality.

 In essence, buying a membership to this system is for the sole purpose of marketing the high-ticket memberships to others.

 They Encourage You to Find Ways to Pay for These Expensive Memberships

 In one of the videos, they talk about how to fund your business (which is to pay for one of the memberships.)

-Some of the methods they suggest include using a credit card or line of credit, use money from a 401K, a bank loan, borrow from family or friends, and more.
+Some of the methods they suggest include using a credit card or line of credit, using money from a 401K, a bank loan, borrowing from family or friends, and more.